pulumi/docs/content/tutorials/stack-outputs-and-references/index.md

 {{% /notes %}}

-We will now create an export that will output the value of the Lambda function name from our first program.
+You will now create an export that will output the value of the Lambda function name from your first program.
 This is to demonstrate how to retrieve output values from another stack for use in your program.

-For the value of our export, we can retrieve it by taking our `stack_ref` variable and using a Stack Reference function called `get_output()` against it.
+For the value of your export, you can retrieve it by taking your stack reference variable and using a Stack Reference function called `getOutput()` against it.

-Let's update our code with the following:
+Update your code with the following:

 {{< chooser language "typescript,python,yaml" / >}}